Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "You’re certainly a big fellow!"

 "I am!
 Champion and Stud-Prime Daar.
 Hi!"
 He stuck out a paw that would make a grizzly bear blush, and gave Davies a taste of his own medicine.
-The PM’s smile became...strained.
+The PM’s smile became... strained.

 "You’ve got a laborer’s grip, not bad!
 But you should pro’ly be careful with us weak little aliens," he advised, baring his teeth in an imitation friendly grin that looked much more like a snarl.

 "Erm….yes.
 Thank you for that."

 Daar released his grip and immediately slapped the PM on the shoulder.
 "If you ever visit Gao, we’ll give you the Champion’s treatment!
-I think the word is...state visit?"
+I think the word is... state visit?"

 Davies looked over desperately at his aide for clarification, and was treated to a few urgent words whispered in his ear.